SarthakMakhija/tech-lessons-posts/content/en/blog/behind_the_mic_my_journey_to_delivering_a_conference_talk/index.md

 the stage.
 My anxiety wasn't about the audience or the stage, but about the pressure to perform well, deliver my message accurately, and truly capture the essence of my talk.
 So, I wanted to feel a little of that pressure beforehand.

 This is where [Tittu Varghese](https://www.linkedin.com/in/tittuvarghese/) helped.
 I shared the stage with Tittu.
-He skillfully provided the necessary context for my talk, creating a smooth transition for my presentation.
+He skillfully provided the necessary context for the talk, creating a smooth transition for my presentation.
 Tittu spoke for a few minutes, which proved invaluable.
 This period allowed me to get comfortable with the stage, observe the audience, and build my confidence for the rest of the presentation.